 Meeting in Budapest 30-31 May - 1 June 2023

-The 7th face-to-face CT&MathABLE meeting was held on 30-31 May - 1 June 2023 in Eötvös Loránd University, Faculty of Informatics, Budapest.
-22 participants were attended from all project partner institutions.
+The 7th project CT&MathABLE meeting was held face-to-face from 30-31 May to 1 June 2023 at Eötvös Loránd University, Faculty of Informatics, Budapest.
+Twenty-two participants attended from all project partner institutions.
 Main attention was paid to define the Learning Paths and the curriculum analyses of Algebraic Thinking (WP2), development of the COMATH assessment instruments (WP3), and the framework of the interactive tasks (WP4).
 The meeting was culminated in a successful Hungarian teachers' workshop with focus on unplugged activities of Computational Thinking.
 Some unplugged ideas are shown in the presented photos.

 Online meetings – in the first week of each month